-THEME 10: School Determined Priority Areas for Improvement
+THEME 10: School Determined Priority Areas for Improvement-To be done by the Principal

 Our focus will always be on the education and safety of the children at both of the school campus.
 We strive to provide the best Education for our students.
+To this end the Board has been in negotiations with Sydney Harbour Federation Trust to lease a larger building.
 During the year the School purchased play equipment for younger students.
 Students were able to undertake a variety of sporting activities with the support of NSW Sporting Grants.

-The School upgraded the facility of North Balgowlah, adding blinds to shade students to the Toddler section.
+The School upgraded the facility of North Balgowlah, including a repair to the play area.
 Safety of students and staff in a Lockdown situation is paramount.
-To assist student and staff safety, blinds, courtesy of The Sydney Harbour Trust to cover classroom doors were fitted at the North Head campus more blinds to follow in 2023 on the windows that do not have any blinds.

-An intercampus bus service was introduced to support parents to bring students to North Head Campus.
+An intercampus bus service was further expanded to support parents to bring students, including Kindergarten to North Head Campus.
 This bus service also transported students who attended an external OSH with a morning and afternoon service.
+The School further expanded the technological facilities and service to the North Head Campus.